pcancio/super-book-search-app/README.md

 # Description

+This is an app that allows me to search for books and save them to a list I can reference later.

 # User Story

 AS AN avid reader <br>
 I WANT to search for new books to read <br>
 SO THAT I can keep a list of books to purchase

 # Acceptance Criteria

 GIVEN a book search engine <br>
 WHEN I load the search engine <br>
 THEN I am presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button <br>